Global Ecology students participate in environment activities throughout the local area

 The Global Ecology House provides students with the knowledge and understanding of the scientific, cultural, social, political, economic, and technological conditions that affect the quality of life on our planet.
 The program involves an interdisciplinary approach to the study of environmental issues with major emphasis on science and social studies.
 This is a field based program offering students an opportunity to go out about twice a month for hands-on field experiences.
 The integrated curriculum provides students with an opportunity to explore a wide range of environmental issues and potential solutions.
 The program integrates the use of several software programs such as GIS and Ecobeaker to assist them in studying these complex issues.
 The Global Ecology Program networks extensively with local, state, national and international communities to further enhance students' growth and awareness.
 Students are challenged to develop a global ecological perspective as they investigate historical and current issues related to the earth's natural resources.

-Joyce Bailey, Head of House, Global Ecology
+Erin Binns, Head of House, Global Ecology

 Mary Adah, Teacher